adarshkushwah21111/NAS-HIC-Blog/Blog.md

 • The research paper of Hand Image Classification using Convolutional Neural Networks(CNN) on the 11K hands dataset helped us to learn in detail about various deep learning models like CNN, AlexNet, VGGNet.\
 • Learnt about the modified AlexNet architecture and how we can change and modify the hyperparameters for fine tuning the model.\
 • Neural Architecture Search  helps to find the best models by automating the process of fine tuning the model.\
-• Since, to get the best model will take a lot of computational resources so we switched to DARTS  which is less computationally expensive.\
+• Since, to get the best model (Best means model which is most optimized and give highest accuracy) will take a lot of computational resources so we switched to DARTS  which is less computationally expensive.\
 • The research paper on Skin Cancer Detection used Neural Architecture Search in which the researchers used DARTS, PDARTS, PCDARTS.
 PDARTS and PCDARTS are the upgraded versions of DARTS so as to overcome the challenges faced while using DARTS.\
 • There was learning from the DARTS model code implementation on the CIFAR-10, MNIST, Fashion-MNIST dataset.
 The images of CIFAR-10 dataset had horizontal flip and mnist and fashion mnist had a vertical flip.
 Transformations were further applied on the images.